 Examples of Niches:

-• Chefs: Farm-to-table recipes, fine dining tips, or molecular gastronomy insights.
+• Chefs: Farm-to-table recipes, fine dining ideas, or even molecular gastronomy notes.

 • Bloggers: Vegan, gluten-free, or budget-friendly recipes.
-Focusing on vegan recipes can attract a targeted audience and help define your blog’s content.
+Building content around vegan meals can attract readers and shape your blog.

 Find Your Unique Voice and Style